Charlie Crist: Party switch and The Party's Over

 On December 7, 2012, Crist announced that he had joined the Democratic Party.
 In July 2013, Crist began writing a book, with Newsday columnist Ellis Henican, about his political transition.
 The book, The Party's Over: How the Extreme Right Hijacked the GOP and I Became a Democrat, was released in February 2014.
-In the book, Crist claimed that his career in the Republican Party was destroyed by a hug between him and Obama at a Fort Myers town hall on February 10, 2009.
+In the book, Crist said that his career in the Republican Party was destroyed by a hug between him and Obama at a Fort Myers town hall on February 10, 2009.
 "It was the kind of hug I'd exchanged with thousands and thousands of Floridians over the years", Crist wrote.
 "I didn't think a thing about it as it was happening."
 But it "ended my viable life as a Republican politician.
 I would never have a future in my old party again.
 My bipartisan hopes and dreams, I would discover soon enough to my shock and disappointment, were vastly overstated and hopelessly out of date."

 In May 2014, Crist told Fusion's Jorge Ramos that he had left the Republican Party because of its racial attitudes.
 "I couldn't be consistent with myself and my core beliefs, and stay with a party that was so unfriendly toward the African-American president—I'll just go there", Crist said.
 "I was a Republican and I saw the activists and what they were doing.
 It was intolerable to me."
 The Washington Post's Chris Cillizza rejected this claim, citing Tampa Bay Times political editor Adam Smith as saying that Crist "was happy as a Republican when the polls showed him leading Marco Rubio by 20 points."
 Cilizza wrote that Crist's party switch "epitomized for many within the Republican base that Crist lacked any core principles or beliefs and, instead, simply went with whatever was popular at the moment."

 In a review in The New Republic, Isaac Chotiner called The Party's Over "a dishonest and boring memoir" by "a man with no convictions".
 Writing in Rolling Stone magazine in 2014, Jeb Lund described Crist as "a Republican conveniently converted to Democrat", adding, "what made Crist dynamic as a Republican ... was a vaguely populist nose-thumbing at Republican orthodoxy", and that "Charlie Crist is a Democrat only if you are a Republican."